-Palace Lehavim Senior Home - The land, area of which is approx. 28,300 sqm, was purchased in December 2014 and construction commenced in August 2016.
+"Palace Lehavim" Senior Home - The land, area of which is approx. 28,300 sqm, was purchased in December 2014 and construction commenced in August 2016.
 The plan is to build a retirement village to high and innovative standards.
-The project is expected to comprise approx. 350 residential units and an LTC unit, with related facilities, such as a swimming pool, sports center and retail areas of up to approx. 1,500 sqm.
+The project, on a built area of approx. 44,000 sqm (principal and service), is expected to comprise approx. 350 residential units and an LTC unit, with related facilities, such as a swimming pool, sports center and retail areas of up to approx. 1,500 sqm.
+In May 2018, an application for a changes permit for the project was approved, for the addition of another LTC unit, and the permit was received in October 2018.

 Azrieli Town, Tel Aviv - The land, area of which is approx. 10,000 sqm, was purchased in October 2012 and construction commenced in September 2016.
-The project is expected to consist of a retail center of approx. 4,000 sqm and two towers: an office tower with a GLA of approx. 50,000 sqm and a residential tower consisting of approx. 210 apartments for lease.
+The project is expected to consist of a retail spaces of approx. 4,000 sqm and two towers: an office tower with a GLA of approx. 50,000 sqm and a residential tower consisting of approx. 210 apartments for lease.
 The project is located in proximity to the train stations in central Tel Aviv and to the light rail station in the future, and the Emek Bracha Bridge, which is planned to be built in the area, will connect the eastern side of the city with the city center through the project.
 The Group is promoting a change of the zoning plan to increase the building rights in the complex.
+In November 2018, a zoning plan was published for deposit for the addition of commercial and hotel areas in the total scope of approx. 24,000 sqm (gross).
+In May 2018, an aboveground permit was received for the project.
+As of the Report Release Date, the

-As of the Report Release Date, the Group has signed lease contracts in respect of approx. 26,000 sqm of the project's office space, which represent more than 50% of its leasable office space.
+Group has signed lease contracts in respect of approx. 41,000 sqm of the project's office space, which represent approx. 82% of its leasable office space.

 HaManor, Holon - Land, which is situated near the Azrieli Holon Center and is around 6,200 sqm, was purchased in February 2015.
 Construction of the project began in August 2017.
 The plan is to build approx. 28,000 sqm of office and retail.
+In September 2018, an above-ground permit was received for the project.
 Completion of the project is scheduled for 2020.
+A contract was signed with Bezeq The Israel Telecommunication Corp.
+Limited in respect of approx. 70% of the project's leasable areas.

-Expansion of Azrieli Tel Aviv Center - The land, area of which is approx. 8,400 sqm, was purchased in May 2013 and construction commenced in September 2016.
+Expansion of Azrieli Tel Aviv Center (Spiral Tower) - The land, area of which is approx. 8,400 sqm, was purchased in May 2013 and construction commenced in September 2016.
 The land, which is adjacent to the Azrieli Tel Aviv Center will enable the construction of the fourth tower and the expansion of Azrieli Tel Aviv mall.
-The Company is promoting a change of the zoning plan, and in April 2016, the deposit was approved (subject to conditions set by the District Committee) of the zoning plan with an urban-mixed designation, which allows uses of retail, offices, hotels, residence and senior housing with aboveground building rights of approx. 147,260 sqm (gross), and, in addition, approx. 3,000 sqm of underground main retail space.
+In April 2018, a zoning plan was validated with an urban-mixed designation, which allows uses of retail, offices, hotels, residence and senior housing with aboveground building rights of approx. 147,260 sqm (gross), and, in addition, approx. 3,000 sqm of underground main retail space.
 In the framework of the committee's decision, the Company has undertaken to allocate from the aforesaid rights in the project up to two public floors to the Municipality of Tel Aviv-Jaffa and has also undertaken to perform various tasks in the vicinity of the project, including in the Azrieli Center.
-Following discussion at the District Committee regarding objections to the expansion plan, in October 2017 the Company received the approval of the District Committee to publish the said plan for validation.
-The Company intends to construct retail space that will serve to expand the existing mall and a multi-story tower, subject to receipt of the required statutory approvals.
+The Company intends to construct retail space that will serve to expand the existing mall and a multi-story tower, the Spiral Tower.
+As of the Report Date, the Company is performing excavation and shoring work on the land.